iamshreyash/Anomaly_detection/README.md

-# Anomaly detection IN Network Traffic using isolation forest.
+# Anomaly detection in Network Traffic using isolation forest.

 ## Tools & Libraries: